 Disclosure Comments Adjusted?
-Note 5 - Expenditure & Income Analysed by Nature The analysis of the gross expenditure and income in this explanatory note did not originally agree to the consolidated income and expenditure statement (CIES). ✓ Both income and expenditure in the CIES were increased by £179k (no net effect) and Note 5 has been updated by increasing Other service expenses by £392k and Government grants and contributions income by £392k.
+Note 5 - Expenditure & Income Analysed by The analysis of the gross expenditure and income in this explanatory note did not originally agree to the consolidated income and expenditure statement (CIES). ✓ Nature Both income and expenditure in the CIES were increased by £179k (no net effect) and Note 5 has been updated by increasing Other service expenses by £392k and Government grants and contributions income by £392k.
 This is due to the Mayoral contribution which was previously netted out.
-Note 13 - External Audit Fees Although trivial, the note to the financial statements setting out the External Audit Fees omitted the additional £16k charged in 2020/21.
-This is reported as audit fees are deemed to be a sensitive matter.
-4 Please see Appendix D for further information on the External Audit Fees for the year.
+Note 10 - Capital grants The capital grant income disclosed in note 10 had not been updated to reflect the figures in the Consolidated Income and Expenditure Statement (CIES).
+The CIES figures are correct. ~